Install requirements

 System validation checks

 Once your environment is prepared, run the following commands to verify it is ready for installation of Anaconda Server.
-To verify what type of processor your system is running and the number of CPUs present, run the command:docker-compose
+To verify what type of processor your system is running and the number of CPUs present, run the command:docker-compose, run the command:

 After ensuring all requirements have been met, proceed to Standard installation to install Anaconda Server.